wso2-attic/ballerina-integrator/docs/learn/guides/messaging/messaging-with-sqs/README.md

   $ ballerina run <Exec_Archive_File_Name>
 ```

-Then you will see the SQS queue creation, sending fire alerts to the queue and consuming process of queues and subsequent deletion process on console.
+You see the SQS queue creation, sending fire alerts to the queue, consuming process of queues and subsequent deletion process on console.

 ### Deploying on Docker